quicksilver/1Password-Plugin/README.markdown

 Thanks also to Jamie of the 1Password development team for his [excellent advice](http://support.agilewebsolutions.com/showthread.php?21959-Developing-a-Quicksilver-Plugin-for-1Password) and insights into how 1Password works.

 ## Changelog

+### 1.2
+**Interface clean up.
+Things look much better :)**

+* Cleaned up the interface.
+The plugin now displays the names of Web Forms, and it's these names that are searchable.
+This greatly cleans the UI.
+* Fixed a bug that would cause Quicksilver to hang (re-cataloguing everything) when trying to right arrow into a 1Password Object in Quicksilver.

 ### 1.0
 **Reached the 1.0 milestone!**